Color Mapping Techniques

 - Under LUT Texture, select a texture for which

-To apply a color LUT via Blueprints, you can use the following functions:
+To apply a color LUT via Blueprints, use the following functions from UOculusXRPassthroughLayerBase (available on all passthrough layer shapes):

 - Set Color LUT Source: Sets the color LUT on a passthrough layer (source color LUT when Color Map Type is Interpolated Color LUTs).